dgraph-io/dgraph/wiki/content/query-language/functions.md

 be applied on [indexed predicates]({{< relref "query-language/schema.md#indexing" >}}).
 Since v1.2, comparison functions can now be used on [@filter]({{<relref "query-language/graphql-fundamentals.md#applying-filters" >}}) directives even on predicates that have not been indexed.
-Filtering on non-indexed predicates can be slow for large datasets, as they require iterating over all of the possible values at the level where the filter is being used.
+Filtering on non-in dexed predicates can be slow for large datasets, as they require iterating over all of the possible values at the level where the filter is being used.

 All other functions, in the query root or in the filter can only be applied to indexed predicates.